 Run by team principal Pete Extance, the family runs a successful Kawasaki dealership in Bournemouth with plans to open a second dealership in Hampshire.
 Since start-up, they've accumulated an outstanding record on both the roads (mainly the NW200 and TT) and on short circuits - in the British Superbike Championship.

 They went racing at their first Isle of Man TT in 2009 with James Hillier, then campaigned the next ten TTs (2009-2019 incl) together.
 It speaks volumes for the professionalism of the team that a racer of Hillier's calibre stayed with them for that length of time.
-Hillier's TT consistency was first rate: top ten finishes in all 58 races he started (apart from two) from 2012 onwards.
-He achieved 14 podiums with one win (2015 Lightweight) and seven 2nd places.
+Hillier's TT consistency was first rate: 58 races started (only two DNFs) from 2012 onwards - with a very high percentage of top ten places.
+He achieved 14 podiums with one win (2013 Lightweight) and seven 2nd places.
 They've now decided amicably to go their separate ways - with Hillier moving to OMG Racing where he'll race a BMW S1000RR alongside team mate, Davo Johnson.

 James Hillier bringing home the Bournemouth Kawasaki ZX-10R at the TT

 Bournemouth Kawasaki has also achieved wins at the NW200 with both Hillier and Glen Irwin.
 Irwin lifted both Superbike races at the 2019 NW200 and Hillier won an outstanding Superstock race in very wet conditions.
 At one point his lead was 20 seconds but he eased off towards the end to bring the bike home.
 He was also voted "Man of the Meeting" with four top four finishes.